roboshoes/grunt-shared-config/README.md

 Of course you can nest these key value pairs to have granular control over what ends up in the output.

-#### options.maskAllowUnknownOnFirstLevel
+#### options.maskAllowLevel
-Type: `Boolean`
+Type: `Number`
-Default: false
+Default: 0

-If set to true, any first level value in the source will end up in the output.
-If this is false (default), then unknown (as in not specified in the mask) items will get removed.
+Defines how many levels of will be ignored by the mask object.
+Setting it to 1 for instance means that every value 1 level deeply nested in the config will be accepted.
+By default the value will be masked, given there is a mask file, if it's not in before mentioned file.

 ### Options (Files)